-You will be taught techniques and skills that are relevant to industry and apply them to briefs as set by artists and designers who have national and international experience.
+You will be taught techniques and skills that are relevant to industry and apply them to a combination of set briefs and personal investigations.
 Previous project briefs have ranged from editorial and fashion illustration to character design and corporate identity.
 You will learn publishing programmes including Photoshop, InDesign and Illustrator Creative Cloud.